mswhitby/classroom/_docs/classes/1st.md

     - Visit this [link](https://clever.com/oauth/district-picker?client_id=2f27405716644a951b23&redirect_uri=https%3A%2F%2Fstudio.code.org%2Fusers%2Fauth%2Fclever%2Fcallback&response_type=code&state=ede33ff61289cf32708a0f54079cdd23e31d0b0a02b0e0e8).
     - Search for **Karen Wagner**.
     - Log in with Google using your school email address.
-    - Complete **esson 1: Introduction to Music Lab & Lesson 2: Sequencing - Explore**.
+    - Complete **Lesson 1: Introduction to Music Lab & Lesson 2: Sequencing - Explore**.

 - If you're already logged in and cannot find the assignment, you can use this [link](https://studio.code.org/courses/programming-with-music-lab-2025/units/1/lessons/1/levels/1).